Thursday, 12 March 2020 2:55pm

 Grant opportunity: Grants of up to $500,000 are available under a new Sustainability Victoria e-waste infrastructure funding round, with a total of up to $2 million on offer.
 Applications must be submitted by March 30.

-WSP is seeking a Sydney-based sustainability consultant, infrastructure.
+WSP is seeking an experienced to senior sustainability consultant, based in Sydney.

-Mott MacDonald has a vacancy for a Sydney-based sustainability and climate resilience leader.
+Zenergy has a vacancy for a Sydney-based sustainability advisor – environment.